External Ids for OXTR Gene

 GeneCards Summary for OXTR Gene

 OXTR (Oxytocin Receptor) is a Protein Coding gene.
 Diseases associated with OXTR include conduct disorder and asperger syndrome.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Among its related pathways are Calcium signaling pathway and cAMP signaling pathway.
 Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and peptide hormone binding.
 An important paralog of this gene is AVPR1B.

 UniProtKB/Swiss-Prot for OXTR Gene